top of page

 A few of the antenna support poles at my site

-The K0UO amateur ham radio and commercial antenna range Antenna Test Facility ATF, is in an electromagnetically-quiet area, and testing site has the use of over a thousand acres around the main antennas for far field measurements, using a portable tower or drone loaded with calibrated RF, EME, power density, field strength, and non-ionizing radiation survey instruments, (the also has been used for DOD and Commercial measurements).
+The K0UO amateur ham radio and commercial antenna range Antenna Test Facility ATF, is in an electromagnetically-quiet area, and testing site has the use of over a 1200 acres around the main antennas for far field measurements, using a portable tower or drone loaded with calibrated RF, EME, power density, field strength, and non-ionizing radiation survey instruments, (also has been used for DOD and Commercial measurements).

 A view of one of the 100 foot wood pole on a road going into the antenna test range and kouo Rhombic farm, outlining, ownership is FCC License of k0uo written permisson required and the site has CCTV to enter the antenna testing range.
-Rhombic Farm KØUO: Home to the World's Largest amateur radio (ham), High Frequency (HF) Wire Antennas
+Rhombic Farm KØUO: Home to the World's Largest amateur radio (ham), High Frequency (HF) Wire Antennas, the site is using AIView of the RSI Corp. - Radiofrequency Safety International RSI Corp and Steve Walz is using AI and new is now becoming an advanced tool in analyzing, developing, and expanding research.

 One of the many 100 foot Power-line Poles, this one is on a road leading into the K0UO Antenna Farm and Test Range site